The Darwin Carpet Python has a moderate body and a board head, noticeably wider than its neck.

 Carpet Pythons occupy a large variety of habitats, the Top-end Carpet Python lives within sandstone escarpments, gorges, wooded savannah, gallery and Sclerophyll forests.

-Breeding season is between June - May.
+The breeding season is between June - May.
 A female Darwin Carpet Python will lay an average of 23 eggs per clutch.
 The female will remain coiled around the eggs to help with incubation and to protect the eggs from predators.